cerebral/cerebral/docs/developer_guide/compute.md

 ### Replacing with computed
 Let us remove the **setStarsCount** action and refactor our signal to instead grab the repos first, then we update the state in one go.
 This just to show you different strategies.

-Check out the following, again refactored, version of our *getRepo* action.
+Check out the refactoring of our *getRepo* action.
 The factory is no longer returning paths.
 We just return a payload to the signal if the request is successful.
 That means any errors will be thrown from the HTTP provider.
 Sounds good?
 Let us use it:

 ```js
 ...